logto-io/docs/docs/docs/tutorials/get-started/customize-sign-in-experience.md

 ## Sign-in Preview

 :::tip Do you know...
 You can preview the result in real-time!
-No matter what config you update, the right-side UI will change accordingly in a moment.
+No matter what you update on the left, the right-side UI will immediately update to synchronize the change.
 :::

 The customer may use the app under different conditions, including platform, language, and appearance.